omarreis/ISAPIGate/README.md

 and the *path?querystr* is passed on to the remote host, along with http request headers.

-Connection to the remote server uses sockets ( WinSock ) Only two source files: ISAPIGate.dpr and HttpGateUtils.pas
+Connection to the remote server uses old style sockets ( WinSock )

+The project is only 2 source files: ISAPIGate.dpr and HttpGateUtils.pas

-Current version tested with Delphi 10.4.1, Windows Server 2016, IIS 10.0 Compiled as a Win32 DLL.
+Current version was tested with Delphi 10.4.1, Windows Server 2016 and IIS 10.0 Compiled as a Win32 DLL ( must enable IIS Win32 ISAPIs ).

 ## IIS Configuration

 There are some steps to configure Windows IIS to run ISAPI scripts.
 Those depend on IIS version, so I will not go into details here.
 There are many tutorials on the internet, depending on IIS and Windows version.